L3m1K0uad10/codetrans/README.md

 # codetrans VS Code extension

-Codetrans is a vs Code extension, that basically translates token(comments, variables name and other user defined identifiers).It's actually support english-french version
+Codetrans is a vs Code extension, that basically translates token(comments, variables name and other user defined identifiers).
+It actually supports english-french version

 ## Installation